 Here’s a brief overview of the steps required:

-Businesses need to get a DUNS number before they can successfully kick off the SAM registration process.
+Businesses need to get a UEI number before they can successfully kick off the SAM registration process.

-For reference: A DUNS number refers to a Data Universal Numbers that organizations may acquire through the Data Universal Numbering System (DUNS).
+For reference: A UEI number refers to a Unique Entity Identifier that organizations may acquire through SAM.gov.

 Each number is a different nine-digit identifier that signifies a uniquely corresponding business—with over 330 million businesses registered globally to date—and they’re used to help track the reliability and financial stability of organizations.
 They’re also used to enable official relationships between separate corporate entities and governing bodies, which altogether is why the U.S. Defense Logistics Agency relies on them when approving CAGE Code applications.